adityasingh549/my-portfolio/README.md

-# my-portfolio
+# Aditya Thakur's portfolio

-This is my professional portfolio.
+This is my portfolio.
+It uses AWS and ReactJS.